link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 }
 ```

-However, in this model, processes share the same host's OS,
+However, in this model, all processes share the same host OS.
-making it prone to be exploited.
-E.g., from an attacked process,
-if the permissions of its executor are not configured correctly,
+This shared environment can be vulnerable to exploitation.

+For instance, if an attacked process has incorrectly configured permissions for its executor,
-the attacker can abuse the OS to harm other processes, or even the entire server.
+an attacker could potentially abuse the OS to compromise other processes or even the entire server.

 ## Virtual Machine

-Then, **Virtual Machine** is used to build a stricter environment.
+**Virtual Machines (VMs)** are employed to create a more strictly isolated environment.

-A virtual machine is similar to a physical one but run on a software called **Hypervisor** (instead of real hardward).
+A virtual machine emulates a physical computer but runs on a software layer called a **Hypervisor**,
-Despite depending the host's OS,
+rather than directly on physical hardware.
+Although VMs rely on the host's OS (via the hypervisor),
-virtual machines possess their own OS and resources,
+they each possess their own independent OS and dedicated resources,
-they are **completely isolated** with each other.
+ensuring they are **completely isolated** from one another.

 ```d2
 m: Server {